sandeeplingam1/saga/README.md

 To reduce costs, you can switch to free SKUs for various services, but those SKUs have limitations.
 See this guide on [deploying with minimal costs](docs/deploy_lowcost.md) for more details.

-⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.
+⚠️ To avoid unnecessary costs, remember to take down app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.

 ## Getting Started